How to Make Your Own Powdered Calcium Carbonate, Also Called Calcium Powder (And How to Use It for Your Health)

 Did you know chickens coat their eggs with a clear substance as it exits the vent?
 This quickly dries and creates a protective barrier against bacteria and other organisms.
 This is called "the bloom."
 That's why you don't need to refrigerate fresh eggs that haven't been washed!
 And...they last a SUPER long time when they are not washed.

-Why Should You Bother Making Your Own Eggshell Calcium Powder?
+Why Should You Even Bother Making Your Own Eggshell Calcium Powder?

-Personally, I no longer trust most products on the store shelves.
+Personally, I no longer trust most products on the store shelves, unless I have researched the company.
 Over and over, the FDA has found that what a product label states is in the ingredients, is not what is actually in it!
 And those are the ones that are caught!

 Not to mention, the freshness of the product on store shelves is definitely in question.
 How long has the product been sitting on the shelves?
 What is the length of time from beginning of the process to the final product?